 Pilot study for federated language models in Swedish

-The digital collections at the National Library are the largest and most advanced ones in existance for the Swedish language today.
+The digital collections at the National Library are the largest and most advanced ones in existence for the Swedish language today.
 They are used for some of the most successful work with large language models, including the widely used Swedish language model KB-BERT.
-This pilot study allowed the National Library to combine their own data with text resources from other national libraries.
+This pilot study allowed the National Library to combine its own data with text resources from other national libraries.
 As a first step, data from the Norwegian National Library will be included and thereafter potentially be expanded to Denmark and Finland as well as the Swedish University Libraries.
 Moreover, it will give other actors in Sweden the opportunity to train and benchmark large language models as well.

 Centrally training data requires large amounts of data to be transferred while fulfilling complicated technical and legal requirements.
 It is for example difficult for the National Library to share their data outside of their own organization.
 Federated learning allows algorithms to be sent out to the site of where the data originates to train the data there instead.
 As a result, the data does not leave the originating site at the library.
 Knowledge and insights - instead of raw data - are aggregated centrally.